Ian Kelsey

 Ian Kelsey (born 17 December 1966) is an English actor.
 He is known for his roles as Dave Glover in the ITV soap opera Emmerdale, Patrick Spiller in the BBC medical drama Casualty, DI Richard Mayne in the ITV crime drama Blue Murder and Howard Bellamy in the BBC soap opera Doctors.
-As well as appearing in the BBC drama Down to Earth, he also portrayed the role of Vinny Ashford in the ITV soap opera Coronation Street from 2016 to 2017.
+As well as appearing in the BBC drama Down to Earth, he also played Vinny Ashford in the ITV soap opera Coronation Street from 2016 to 2017.

 Early and personal life

 Kelsey was born on 17 December 1966 in York.
 Before acting, Kelsey started his working life as an apprentice coach builder at York railway carriage works.
 He then trained at the Joseph Rowntree Theatre in York, later graduating from the Guildford School of Acting.

 In 2004, Kelsey married fellow actress Mia Terry.
 They had two children together, as well as co-founding a drama school in Brighton.
 They separated in 2016.
 Since 2021, he has been in a relationship with actress Beth Cordingly.